agentscope-ai/agentscope-runtime/cookbook/en/tools/tools.md

 ```

 ## LangGraph Integration Example

-To reproduce the “Apply to existing LangGraph project” flow, wrap the tool as a Langgraph Node
-by `LanggraphNodeAdapter`, and bind it to a model, and wire it into a LangGraph workflow.
+To reproduce the “Apply to existing LangGraph project” flow, wrap the tool as a LangChain `StructuredTool`, bind it to a model, and wire it into a LangGraph workflow.
 The tool schema comes directly from the tool’s input model, so tool calls remain type-safe.

 ```python
 import os